Course Overview of Duty of Care in Health and Social Care

 Ensuring the safety of patients and service users: Health and social care providers have a duty of care to ensure the safety of their patients and service users.
 This includes taking steps to prevent falls, avoid medication errors, and prevent the spread of infection.

 Protecting vulnerable individuals: Care workers have a duty of care to protect vulnerable individuals from abuse, neglect, and harm.
-This includes taking steps to identify and report suspected abuse or neglect and to provide appropriate support and protection to those at risk.
+This training courses includes taking steps to identify and report suspected abuse or neglect and to provide appropriate support and protection to those at risk.

 Examples of Duty of Care in Health and Social Care